octavenz/wagtail-advanced-form-builder/README.md

 This package supports Wagtail 2 and 4.
 There is currently no support for Wagtail 3.

+### Version 1.1.X

+Is for use with Wagtail version 6.X.X
+- This will also include requirement for Django Ninja to allow for headless support
+- Complete schema models for form fields and pages
+- APIs for form retrieval and submission

 ### Version 1.X.X

 Is for use with Wagtail version 4.X.X